suryajeetlondhe/flutter_interview_questions/README.md

 💡 The event loop helps keep the app responsive and smooth, even with long-running tasks.

 ---

-60) What is the difference between Provider vs. InheritedWidget?
+60.What is the difference between Provider vs. InheritedWidget?
+---
 ✅ Provider vs InheritedWidget
     Provider is a wrapper around InheritedWidget that makes it much easier to manage and pass data down the widget tree.